Protection Paladin Tank Spec, Builds, and Talents — Shadowlands 9.2.5

 - Crusader's Judgment causes Judgment to have 2 charges, and it causes Grand Crusader to also grant a charge of Judgment.

 Crusader's Judgment will allow you to recharge Shield of the Righteous slightly faster with more Judgment casts over time.
 This is advantageous to increase the Holy Power generation to get higher uptime on Shield of the Righteous.
 Overall, Crusader's Judgment is the go-to talent defensively, and the best talent offensively against a single target.
 Make sure to always use your Judgment stacks so you do not end up wasting any.

 Tier 3 (Level 30) Talents for Protection Paladins

 |?
 Fist of Justice||?
 Repentance||?
 Blinding Light|

-- Fist of Justice causes your Judgment to reduce the remaining cooldown of Hammer of Justice by 6 seconds.
+- Fist of Justice causes each Holy Power spent to reduce the remaining cooldown of Hammer of Justice by 2 seconds.

 - Repentance is an active ability with an 15-second cooldown.
 It is a form of crowd-control that incapacitates the target for up to 1 minute.
 Damage done will break the effect.
 Repentance can only be used against Humanoids, Demons, Undead, Dragonkin, and Giants.